SMIITT22/thesis/README.md

 - **Fewer API Calls**: Reduced calls per page load (update with specific numbers if available).
 - **Performance Gains**: Achieved 20% faster load times compared to the original implementation, largely due to the fetch on scroll method.
 - **Scalability**: Better handling of large datasets and concurrent users with dynamic data loading.

-For detailed performance benchmarks, refer to the `docs/` folder (if applicable).

 ## Link
 Explore the code and files here: [Alerts History Tab Code](https://github.com/SMIITT22/thesis/tree/main/Alerts_History_tab)